Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 ## Schema promotion

-In the **Topic Overview**, you can request and view the schema for an individual topic.
+In the **Topic overview**, you can request and view the schema for an individual topic.
 Release 2.0.0 allows you to promote existing schemas to higher-level environments.
 To do this, select the specific schema version you want to promote from the lower environment to the higher environment.